stevenliu216/Lidar-Odometry-and-Mapping/README.md

 $ rostopic echo /laser_odom_to_init/pose/pose/position > FILENAME.txt
 ```

 Next, you will need to download the ground truth data from the KITTI ground truth poses from [here](http://www.cvlibs.net/datasets/kitti/eval_odometry.php).
-Move your echoed out file and the raw data file to the Benchmarking directory which contains our
+Move your echoed out file and the raw data file to the Benchmarking directory which contains our script.
+You will need to modify this script to match your filenames but otherwise no additional modification is needed.

 ## Acknowledgments

-Thank you to Maani Ghaffari Jadidi our EECS 568 instructor, as well as the rest of the EECS 568 staff.
+Thank you to Maani Ghaffari Jadidi our EECS 568 instructor, as well as the GSIs Lu Gan and Steven Parkison for all the support they provided this semester.
+You can find a link to our course website [here](http://robots.engin.umich.edu/mobilerobotics/).
 We would like to acknowledge Ji Zhang and Sanjiv Singh, for their original papers and source code, as well as Leonid Laboshin for the modified version of Ji Zhang and Sanjiv Singh's code, which was taken down.
 Leonid's repository can be found [here](https://github.com/laboshinl/loam_velodyne).